fgm/rabbitmq/README.md

 SSL
 -------

-it's similar to the normal one but you need to add 2 extra array This is an example of how should looks like the `settings.php`:
+It is similar to the normal connection but you need to add 2 extra array keys.

+This is an example of how the `settings.php` should look like:

 ```
 $settings['rabbitmq_credentials'] = [
   'host' => 'host',